merenlab/merenlab.org/data/micr-obs-future/index.md

 ---

-Besides HIMB123 (completness: 86.73), all isolate genomes have a completeness of ≥96.00.
+Besides HIMB123 (completeness: 86.73), all isolate genomes have a completeness of ≥96.00.
 However, even 86.73 is sufficient for our purposes.

 The highest contamination value is HIMB1427 (4.29%), followed by HIMB1863 (3.32%), HIMB1517 (2,38%), HIMB4 (2.30%), and HIMB1748, HIMB1488, and HIMB123 (all 1.90%), HIMB1505 (1.43%) HIMB1509 and HIMB1506, HIMB1485 (all 1.42 %).
 All others are below 1% contamination.